pepopowitz/tdd-workshop/README.md

 #### [Module 5c: Fixing Bugs With TDD](./module-5c/README.md)

 Another great place to introduce TDD into a project is by fixing bugs.
 This submodule will show you how to fix bugs with TDD, giving you confidence to introduce it into your projects.

+## Troubleshooting

+If a command isn't working, use the following checklist to try to identify the problem.

+* Did you install Node, NPM, and git?
+If not, [start here](/module-0/README.md).
+* Are there any error messages in the command window that identify the problem?
+Take a closer look - sometimes the error messages are there, but surrounded by noise.
+* If you're having trouble with a module that uses the browser, are there any error messages in the JavaScript console?
+These might help you identify the problem.

+If you still can't figure out why things aren't working, raise your hand, or create an issue against this repository.

 ## Notes